spotify/styx/README.md

 However users need to make sure `secret.mount_path` doesn't point to `/etc/styx-wf-sa-keys/`; otherwise Styx will refuse to trigger the workflow.

-In order for Styx to be able to create/delete keys for the `service_account`, [Service Account] that used by Styx to communicate with [External services] should be granted with `Service Account Key Admin` role for the `service_account`.
-This step can be done by following [Granting Roles to Service Accounts].
+In order for Styx to be able to create/delete keys for the `service_account` of a workflow, the [Service Account] that Styx itself runs as should be granted `Service Account Key Admin` role for the `service_account` of the workflow.
+This can be done by following [Granting Roles to Service Accounts].

 ### Triggering and executions